TYPO3-Documentation/t3docs-wiki-migration/output_pages/IntroductionPackage.rst

 in the Problems section, below.

-You can log in to the back end via the "log into TYPO3" link on the "get started" page, or by visiting http://localhost/typo3/index.php [outdated link] directly.
+You can log in to the back end via the "log into TYPO3" link on the "get started" page, or by visiting http://localhost/typo3/index.php [not available anymore] directly.
 Refer to the right column, "How do I log in," on the "get started" page for username-password combinations.

 In the back end (also spelled backend), you will see a menu of modules in the left column, and a description of those modules in the middle of